vboyce/vboyce.github.io/_pages/more-about-Veronica.md

 horizontal: false
 ---

-I live in the Bay Area, CA where I'm a graduate student in Psychology at Stanford University in the [Language and Cognition Lab](https://langcog.stanford.edu/).
-I'm a cognitive scientist and I mostly study language, with a particular interest in pragmatic language use, how language interacts with social biases, and convention formation.
+I live in the Bay Area, CA where I'm a graduate student in Psychology at Stanford University in the [Language and Cognition Lab](https://langcog.stanford.edu/),  working with Mike Frank.
+I'm a cognitive scientist and I study language, with a particular interest in pragmatic language use, the role of context in language processing, and convention formation.
 I also am interested in psycholinguistics methods and replicability and meta-science.

 Previously I lived in Cambridge, MA where I recieved an SB in Brain and Cognitive Sciences from MIT in 2019.
 During undergrad and the year after undergrad, I worked in the [Computational Psycholinguistics Lab](http://cpl.mit.edu/) with Roger Levy.